2022-2023 License Renewals

 A renewal notification is not required for you to renew your license.
 Use our online system to renew your license and, if necessary, update your home, mailing, and practice addresses in our records.

 A license not renewed by December 31 will lapse, and the licensee may not practice.
 Practicing medicine with a lapsed license is considered practicing medicine without a license, a felony offense and grounds for disciplinary action.

 Please complete your renewal by December 1 to ensure Board staff have time to review and process the renewal application.
-Please note: Paper renewals are not offered.
-Staff are available to assist by phone or in person.
+Please note: paper renewals are not offered.
+Staff are available to assist by phone.

 Continuing Education Audits

-Licensees who would like to change their license from a non-practicing status to a practicing status must:
+Licensees who would like to change their license from non-practicing status to a practicing status must:

 Licensees Outside of Oregon or Ending Oregon Practice

 Choose "Inactive" status if you do not plan to work in Oregon at this time.
 This status reflects the fact that you are not currently practicing medicine in Oregon.